btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 $
 ```

-> Of course, you can always remote the `mount` point from the host:
+> Of course, you can always unmount the mount point from the host:
 >
 > ```bash
 > $ sudo umount /path/to/target